 We know it’s important.
 How do you develop one?

 Let’s get specific.
-Sales Flow is the process used with the customer to result in the sale.
+Sales Flow (also called sales process or sales cadence) is the process used with the customer to result in the sale.
 It’s the difference between being a sales professional and being an order-taker.
 (Professionals are in control of the process, and order-takers wait to be told what is being purchased.)
-Sales flow always includes the same pieces, and what varies is the order.
+Your sales flow always includes the same pieces, and what varies is the order.
 What never varies is the sales professional stays in control of the conversation.

 Omitting any of the pieces of the flow seriously damages your chance of getting the sale.
-Even if the customer is chomping at the bit, desperate to buy.
-If you don’t get through the entire sales process you risk a buyers-remorse cancel, or worse, an unhappy customer who doesn’t cancel – they just badmouth you for the length of the relationship.
+You’ll find this is true even if the customer is chomping at the bit, desperate to buy!
+If you don’t get through the entire sales process you risk a buyer’s-remorse cancel, or worse, an unhappy customer who doesn’t cancel – they just badmouth you for the length of the relationship.